🌍 WWC-ID – Open Specification

 The WWC-ID is suitable for navigation, humanitarian work, documentation, research, crisis response, and any application that requires a permanent and universal location identification system.

-The term World Wide Code (WWC) was first published in 2009 by Rüdiger Gums in the book:
+The term World Wide Code (WWC) was first published on 17 March 2009 by Rüdiger Gums.
+The original concept appeared simultaneously in several language editions:

 “World Wide Code (WWC): Die neue Orientierung”